Free US shipping $30+

 The Cumulative Exposure Problem

-Cumulative exposure is the central issue in daily-use safety.
+Repeated exposure is the central issue in long-term safety.
 A compound that causes no visible reaction on day one can cause significant irritation by day 90.
-This is because many scalp reactions are not triggered by a single application but by the gradual buildup of a substance past a threshold that your skin can tolerate.
+This is because many scalp reactions are not triggered by a single application but by the gradual buildup of a substance past a threshold the skin can tolerate.

-Dermatologists distinguish between two types of reactions relevant to daily product use.
+Dermatologists distinguish between two types of reactions relevant to ongoing product use.
 Irritant contact dermatitis occurs when a substance directly damages the skin barrier through repeated contact.
 Allergic contact dermatitis occurs when the immune system develops a sensitivity to a specific compound after prolonged exposure.
-Both can be triggered by ingredients commonly found in hair fiber formulas.
+Both can be triggered by ingredients commonly found in hair fiber products.

 📋

-This is why ingredient count matters for daily-use products.
-Each additional compound in a formula adds another variable to the cumulative exposure equation.
-A formula with three naturally stable ingredients presents three known, low-risk variables.
-A formula with eight compounds, including synthetic polymers, silicones, and preservatives, presents eight variables whose combined long-term effect on the scalp is more difficult to predict.
+This is why ingredient count matters for products used regularly.
+Each additional compound adds another variable to the exposure equation.
+A product with three naturally stable ingredients presents three known, low-risk variables.
+A product with eight compounds including synthetic polymers, silicones, and preservatives presents eight variables whose combined long-term effect on the scalp is more difficult to predict.

 6